mimblewimble/grin-rfcs/text/0000-wallet-replay-protection.md

 A wallet can keep a history of spent outputs.
 This way, if a spent output reappears, the default wallet behaviour could be to ignore such output and not count it in the balance.
 Wallet configuration could allow users to see these outputs and decide to either accept it or refresh it through a self-spend transaction.

-The downside of this approach is that replay attacks are still possible in which case it would mean that a user would need to make a manual choice what to do with outputs that are unknown to the history of the wallet.
+The downside of this approach is that malicious replay attacks are still possible in which case it would mean that a user would need to make a manual choice what to do with outputs that are unknown to the history of the wallet.
 Unknown outputs are also those created from the same seed on a different device and from possible child wallets since they each have their own history.
-The cross device scenario could be mitigated by export and import of wallet history and the child wallet outputs can be labeled and hence assumed as safe.
-It's up to the child wallet to protect itself from the attacks.
+The cross device scenario could be mitigated by export and import of wallet history.

 #### Receive-only wallets